The Integrative Psychiatry Program

 Fellowship Fees & Refunds

 How much does the Fellowship program cost?
-Is there a payment plan available?
+Are there payment plans available?

-- Twelve (12) installments of $600/month, billed monthly in the first 12-months beginning upon enrollment
+2. Twelve (12) installments of $575/month*, billed monthly in the first 12-months beginning upon enrollment

-Please note: A general enrollment discount is given to those wishing to pay the one-time enrollment fee.
-Total amounts for monthly payment plans equate to slightly greater total prices than the one-time program price of $6,500.
-For example, on the 3-month plan, you will pay $6,585 total; for the 12-month plan, you will pay $7,200 total.
-Early bird enrollment monthly rates will differ in total fees.
+*Please note: A general enrollment discount is given to those wishing to pay the one-time enrollment fee.
+Total amounts for the monthly payment plan equates to slightly greater total prices than the one-time program price of $6,000.

-If you choose to pay in monthly installments (whether in 3 or 12 separate payments) your credit/debit card information will be stored securely and your credit card will be billed each month (on a 30-day interval) beginning with the date of your initial enrollment for a total of three (3) or twelve (12) payments, depending on your monthly payment plan.
+If you choose to pay in monthly installments your credit/debit card information will be stored securely and your credit card will be billed each month (on a 30-day interval) beginning with the date of your initial enrollment for a total of twelve (12) payments, depending on your monthly payment plan.

 Payment Agreement